The destruction of Ukraine

 [Russia-Ukraine live updates: Kyiv under fire as Ukraine, Russia hold talks and humanitarian crisis grows]

 Moscow’s shelling of civilians and apparent disregard for cease-fires and humanitarian corridors has sparked international outrage.
-On Wednesday, a maternity hospital in Maruipol — a city strategically important to Russia — was bombed, killing at least four people, including a pregnant woman.
+On Wednesday, a maternity hospital in Mariupol — a city strategically important to Russia — was bombed, killing at least four people, including a pregnant woman.
 Children and medical workers were among the more than a dozen injured.

 Mariupol, Ukraine